bktiel/atropianreportingsystem/README.md

 3) In root directory, run `python manage.py makemigrations` and then `python manage.py migrate`.
 This will commit the database structure to your local mysql instance.
 4) Finally, run `python manage.py runserver`.
 Pages should be served at localhost:8000

+Optionally, import reportsite/populateCityTables somewhere in the application and call `populateCityTables` and `makeUsers` to create test entries in the database.